nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 That's a lot of garbage time games.
 Even though about 35% of games are within 6-7 points or less.

 To be fair, there could have been more drama before the 6-minute mark.
-Walking up in time gets a little better.
+Walking back in time gets a little better.
 Looking at the 4th quarter we get:

 .. raw:: html